Ail-nare/soft_uart/README.md

 # soft_uart

-Software-based serial port module for Raspberry Pi.
+Software-based serial port module for Khadas SBC.

 This module creates a software-based serial port using a configurable pair of GPIO pins.
 The serial port will appear as `/dev/ttySOFT0`.